Updated August 2026

 Do I need expensive retinol or does drugstore work?

 Drugstore works.
-CeraVe Skin Renewing Retinol Serum ($22) outperformed several products costing $80+ in our testing.
+CeraVe Skin Renewing Retinol Serum ($22) is formulated comparably to products costing $80+.
 The ingredient (retinol) is what produces results, and it's been off-patent for decades.
 Premium pricing reflects marketing and packaging, not formulation quality.
 Save expensive retinol budget for when you graduate to prescription tretinoin.

 Find what works for your specific skin